sodacan-net/sodacan-core/documentation/languageGuide.md

 		TIMER offTimer 30 minutes
 		...
-		ON offTimer					// If we get a message from the offTimer THEN state.off				// Turn the light off
+		ON offTimer					// If we get a message from the offTimer THEN state=off				// Turn the light off
-		ON state.on					// When state becomes on
+		ON state==on					// When state becomes on
-			THEN offTimer.start 		// Set a timer to turn it off ON motion						// On motion, reset the timer
+			THEN offTimer=start 		// Set a timer to turn it off ON motion						// On motion, reset the timer
-			THEN offTimer.reset
+			THEN offTimer=reset
-		WHEN state.off					// When lamp1 goes off, time is no longer needed THEN offTimer.cancel
+		WHEN state==off					// When lamp1 goes off, time is no longer needed THEN offTimer=cancel
 ```

 This example is simplified but it does explain the basic timer mechanism.